datasciencess24/team3/README.md

 ## Data

 The training data consists of 29 normal ('OK') and 29 anomalous ('NOK') datapoints, given in the data folder.
+Here we only uploaded part of the data as samples.

 ## Project status